Is your clinic missing out on potential enhanced Medicare and Medicaid reimbursement?

 How do we become an RHC?

 Blue & Co. has helped multiple facilities make the conversion to RHC, and our team has the knowledge and skills to help through all the phases of obtaining and maintaining RHC status.
-If you would like to discuss whether making the transition to a Rural Health Clinic is the right move for your practice, please contact Jordan Spring or Amanda Dennison.
+If you would like to discuss whether making the transition to a Rural Health Clinic is the right move for your practice, please contact Jordan Peters or Amanda Dennison.